Beyond compliance concerns, proper management of weld fume created by the welding process also can help improve productivity and quality.

 Proper fitting is key with some types of respirators, such as half masks, so be mindful that fit tests may be required to ensure a proper seal.

-> Q: What are the documentation and inspection rules for respirators?
+What are the documentation and inspection rules for respirators?

-> Employee training also should cover topics including proper selection of respirators; the consequences of improper fit, usage or maintenance; proper maintenance and storage procedures; and how to use respirators in emergency situations.
+Employee training should also cover topics including proper selection of respirators; the consequences of improper fit, usage or maintenance; proper maintenance and storage procedures; and how to use respirators in emergency situations.

-> Q: How important is proper storage and maintenance of fume extraction systems and respirators?
+How important is proper storage and maintenance of fume extraction systems and respirators?

 Proper maintenance and storage is an important part of saving time and money, and ensuring your equipment is working to its fullest capacity to help create a clean and compliant environment.

 Filter replacement and maintenance is key to the efficiency and longevity of fume extraction systems.
 Less air passes through a dirty filter, reducing the amount of airflow at the hood for effective fume capture.
 Systems often have a gauge to indicate when a disposable filter should be changed.
 For self-cleaning systems, choosing the appropriate filter type can help optimize fume collection.
 Also, make sure the compressed air line is in use and working properly, and that the air is clean and dry.

 When using a respirator, proper storage, cleaning and replacement of the units is important.
 The written respiratory program requires a filter change schedule.
 Respirator filters must be replaced, as they cannot be cleaned, unlike other fume extraction products.